Chapter 6: Physics Programming — Forces, Torque, and Applied Math

 In the previous chapters you learned how Unity's physics components work: the Rigidbody, colliders, physics materials, and the PhysX simulation engine running underneath it all.
 Now it is time to connect that knowledge to mathematics.
 In this chapter you will learn how to apply forces, torques, and impulses programmatically in C#, understand exactly when and where to write physics code, and build two complete physics-based projects from scratch.

 Physics programming sits at a fascinating intersection of math and game feel.
 The same jump can feel floaty or snappy depending purely on which ForceMode you choose and how much mass your Rigidbody has.
-A car can feel heavy and realistic or twitchy and arcade-like — the difference is often a single line of code.
 Once you understand the math behind these choices, you will stop guessing and start designing exactly the feel you want.

 The AddForce() Method